Our privacy commitment

 Users in the European Economic Area (EEA), United Kingdom, and Switzerland

 We process personal information on the following legal bases:

 - As necessary to Prodigy to perform its obligations under any agreement for Services

-You are entitled to the rights under Chapter III of the EU General Data Protection Regulation and the UK GDPR, or Section 2 of the Swiss Federal Act on Data Protection concerning the processing of your information, which includes rights to access, rectification and to deletion.
+You are entitled to the rights under Chapter III of the EU General Data Protection Regulation and the UK GDPR, or Section 2 of the Swiss Federal Act on Data Protection concerning the processing of your information, which includes rights to access, correct, delete, restrict or object to our use of, or receive a portable copy of your personal information.
+You also have a right to lodge a complaint with your local data protection regulator.
 To make a request or otherwise exercise your rights, please contact us at firstname.lastname@example.org.
 To honor such a request, we will need to verify your identity and residency, which may require additional supporting information.

 In addition, Prodigy has been granted the iKeepSafe Privacy California Student Badge, signifying our Services have been reviewed and approved for having reasonable policies and practices surrounding the processing of personal information from children consistent with each of the following program guidelines:

 - The Children’s Online Privacy Protection Act (COPPA)